top of page

 8000 and 6000 Series

-The 8000 Series can be considered the direct heir of the 7000 series, which has achieved many successes in the world of car stereo.
-The goal was to renew a variety of speakers in itself exceptional, with the help of the latest technologies and the use of the best materials available today, with an eye to the versatility of installation.
-Every detail was taken care of with the utmost care, from the choice of materials to the forms, from the construction and finishing of the baskets to the innovative ventilation systems.
-The 165 mm system with the transmission line vented tweeter was reviewed in Car Audio (US) as one of the best ever and "a joy to listen to".
-Born in parallel with the 8000 series, the 6000 series comes in two types of products, the Series 6000 Blue Note and the Series 6000 Hard Rock, to provide the listeners of different genres of music just the right system for their individual listening needs.
-This decision to offer two different series came from experience in a home audio that was still present in the minds of the designers.
-In domestic audio listening choices of classical music rather than jazz or light had led to construction of different speakers or even choices of brands were just as those of AR and JBL to give priority to the one in the classical music with speakers totally enclosed and low efficiency and other light music and jazz with open speakers (reflex) with high efficiency.
-As if to say that may not exist a perfect speaker that can play both genders with the same quality results.
-So the ESB creates the series Blue Note (with blue carbon fiber cones) for fans of classical music and Jazz, and the series Hard Rock (with red carbon fiber cones) for lovers of pop music and rock.
-Slight changes in frequency responses, in the bass and midrange and efficiencies to tailor the speaker to its particular genre.
-The differences in the drivers are subtle, but they are there.
-And ESB was the first to present such an innovative and unique solution.
+Born in parallel with the 8000 Series, the 6000 Series came in two types of products… the Series 6000 Blue Note and the Series 6000 Hard Rock, providing listeners of different genres of music just the right system for their individual listening preferences.
+This decision to offer two different series came from the minds of the designers of the home audio experience.
+In domestic audio listening, classical music rather than jazz or rock led to the construction of different types of speakers, or even brands like AR and JBL, to give priority to the one in the classical music with speakers totally enclosed and low efficiency and other light music and jazz with open speakers (reflex) with high efficiency.
+As if to suggest a speaker cannot play both genres with the same quality results.
+So, ESB created the Blue Note Series (with blue carbon fiber cones) for fans of classical music and Jazz, and the Hard Rock Series (with red carbon fiber cones) for lovers of pop music and rock.
+Slight changes were made in the frequency responses, in the bass and midrange specifically, and changes to the efficiency to tailor the speakers to each particular genre.
+The differences in the drivers were subtle, but they were there.
+ESB was the first to present such an innovative and unique solution.

 MB Car Audio School